What is The Psychologist?

 [L to R: Debbie Gordon, Ella Rhodes, Peter Dillon Hooper, Mike Thompson, Dr Catherine Loveday, Dr Jon Sutton, Dr Christian Jarrett, Dr Alex Fradera, Ian Florance]

 Dr Jon Sutton is the Managing Editor.
 He joined the Society in March 2000, from a psychology lectureship at Glasgow Caledonian University (go here for a summary of his academic work).
 Jon is responsible for all aspects of strategic development, budgeting, commissioning, editing, advertising and promotions, etc. He also oversees the Research Digest.
 His performance is monitored by the Psychologist and Digest Editorial Advisory Committee, to which he reports three times a year.
+You can find lots of his features and interviews here.

 Peter Dillon-Hooper, half-time Assistant Editor, joined in 1998.
 He is the guardian of house style, the cogs in the machine, and many other things besides.
 Peter spends the other half of his job as Manager of the Society's History of Psychology Centre.